javaijafoi/demos/README.md

 ## Dice Roller V4

 The file `dice-roller-v4.html` adds per-die color customization with a modern neon look.
 Click the plus button to add a die with the chosen color, then roll to see each die displayed in its own color.

+## Galaxy Dice Roller

+`galaxy-roller.html` showcases a wild new interface where dice icons orbit the screen.
+Click to add dice, long press to change the default color and roll to see colorful results.
+Each die keeps its own color chip for quick tweaking.